 “Living on the islands is like living on a canoe.
 You really have to get along,” Demello says.
 This includes people and resources.
 Lōkahi is put into practice by pursuing a closed loop of sustainability and self-reliance.

 Ola Brewing’s methods reduce costs and increase revenue for the farmers and their community owners.
 If they can sustainably produce beer on a remote island, then, theoretically, brewers can pull it off anywhere, Jacobsen says.
 If other brewers nationally and globally can learn from Ola’s vision, “that’s how we know we’ve made it and are actually doing what we intended to do,” he says.

-Garrett Morrero has a slightly different approach to how his business and Hawaiian culture intersect.
+Garrett Marrero has a slightly different approach to how his business and Hawaiian culture intersect.
 He is the founder and owner of MBC, Hawaii’s largest craft brewer and the only 100 percent island-brewed beer distributed across the mainland.
 He believes in the importance of the land and community, though he doesn’t vocally credit it to Hawaiian ethos.

-After being named America’s Favorite Solar Craft Brewery in August 2019, Morrero vowed to make MBC grid-independent by the end of the year.
+After being named America’s Favorite Solar Craft Brewery in August 2019, Marrero vowed to make MBC grid-independent by the end of the year.
 His eventual goal is to donate leftover power to local non-profit businesses in Hawaii to offset their cost of doing good for the community.